panglesd/slipshow/docs/visual-structure.rst

 Profit
 ======

-If you'd like to contribute, I accept donations through `GitHub Sponsors <https://github.com/sponsors/panglesd>`_!
+If you'd like to contribute to Slipshow's continued development and support, I accept donations through `GitHub Sponsors <https://github.com/sponsors/panglesd>`_!